tduberne/python-choice-models/README.md

 estimation).

-I also try to keep the code as simple as possible, as the idea is that the code should also be usable as a teaching device (and thus should be understandable by non-experts).
+I also try to keep the code as simple as possible, as the idea is that the code should also be usable as a teaching device (and thus should be understandable without too much Python or software engineering background).

+The main features it brings are:

+- possibility to access parameters by name from the optimized function (likelihood)
+- methods to compute estimated standard errors of estimators, covariance of estimators, etc.
+- possibility to define names, starting values and contraints on parameters in one statement

+What is not planned is:

+- to implement automatic derivation of analytical gradient
+- to be complete in terms of the kind of models that are provided out-of-the-box (additional models are however easy to implement by specifying the likelihood function)